niradler/hosted-compose/Readme.md

 # hosted-compose

-hosted-compose is a command-line tool for managing Docker Compose applications and Docker on remote or local server.
+hosted-compose is a command-line tool for managing common server tasks, using Docker Compose applications and Docker on remote and local hosts.

 ## Features